7 Stunning Oahu Botanical Gardens to Visit

 1. Foster Botanical Garden

-Keep your eyes peeled for the carnivorous Pitcher Plant, exotic Orchids, the fruit-bearing Cannonball and Sausage Trees – all of which will surely pique your curiosity!
+Keep your eyes peeled for the carnivorous Pitcher Plant, exotic Orchids, the fruit-bearing Cannonball and Sausage Trees.
+Don’t forget to take a peek at the Butterfly Garden!

 Note: Although the paved path might be stroller-friendly, it might not be the most wheelchair-accessible spot, so plan accordingly.